Location: San Francisco/Northern CA

 - Balancing: This activity occurs rarely and periodic and occurs when the worker is standing on the ladder as mentioned above.

 - Twisting: This activity occurs rarely and periodic in the low back.
-It may occur with some of the tasks in the primary jobs of service and installation
+It may occur with some of the tasks performed.

 - Must have valid driver's license with a safe driving record.